How Bankruptcy Affects Your Taxes

 Tax Payment Optionsa efile-dot-com

-If you filed for bankruptcy, it is important to know the tax ramifications of insolvency or bankruptcy.
+If you filed for bankruptcy, it is important to know the tax consequences of insolvency or bankruptcy.
 Generally, any debt you owe that is canceled, forgiven, or discharged becomes taxable income and needs to be reported on your tax return.
 You should receive a Form 1099-C, Cancellation of Debt, from the creditor or lender that forgave the debt.
 You can then use this form to report your canceled debt within your eFile account and the tax app will add it to your tax return.
 Add all your income, deductions, and other information to your account and eFileIT to the IRS and state(s).

 Reasons that you will receive a 1099-C might be: